cockroachdb/docs/grant.md

 toc: false
 ---

-The `GRANT` [statement](sql-statements.html) grants privileges on one or more databases or tables to one or more users.
+The `GRANT` [statement](sql-statements.html) grants one or more users specific privileges on one or more databases or tables.

 The user granting privileges must have the `GRANT` privilege on the target databases or tables.